Icinga/icinga2/doc/3-monitoring-basics.md

 Instead of assigning each object (`Service`, `Notification`, `Dependency`, `ScheduledDowntime`) based on attribute identifiers for example `host_name` objects can be [applied](#apply).

-    apply Service "ping4" {
+    apply Service "load" {
       import "generic-service"

-      check_command = "ping4"
+      check_command = "load"

-      assign where "generic-host" in host.templates
+      assign where "linux-server" in host.groups
-      ignore where host.address == ""
+      ignore where host.vars.no_load_check
     }

-In this example the `ping4` service will be created as object for all hosts importing the `generic-host` template.
-If the `address` attribute is not set, the host will be ignored.
+In this example the `load` service will be created as object for all hosts in the `linux-server` host group.
+If the `no_load_check` custom attribute is set, the host will be ignored.

+Notifications are applied to specific targets (`Host` or `Service`) and work in a similar
+manner:

+    apply Notification "mail-noc" to Service {
+      import "mail-service-notification"
+      command = "mail-service-notification"
+      user_groups = [ "noc" ]

+      assign where service.vars.sla == "24x7"
+    }

+In this example the `mail-noc` notification will be created as object for all services having the `sla` custom attribute set to `24x7`.
+The notification command is set to `mail-service-notification` and all members of the user group `noc` will get notified.

+`Dependency` and `ScheduledDowntime` objects can be applied in a similar fashion.

 ## <a id="groups"></a> Groups